-Daniel was given the assurance that after his rest (i.e., death, I opine), he would receive his reward for faithful service.
-The word "lot" is a word that refers to that which God allots or assigns in judgment (cf. Jer.
-13:25) (Thompson 342).
-Thus, there is in this assurance the implicit promise of Daniel's resurrection to receive judgment and eternal life.
-To this hope all of the faithful of God's people, whether before or after the cross, cling.
+Daniel was given the assurance that after his rest (of death, I opine), he would receive his reward for faithful service.
+The word lot is a word that refers to that which God allots or assigns in judgment (cf. Jer.
+13:25).
+15 So there is the implicit promise of Daniel's resurrection to receive judgment and eternal life in this assurance.
+This is the hope which all God's faithful people cherish and to which they cling, whether living before or after the cross.